Coronavirus latest: Italy registers nearly 1,000 new deaths in single day | DW | 27.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+17:00 WHO director-general Tedros Adhanom Ghebreyesus decried the "chronic global shortage" of protective gear for health workers.
+This shortfall is "now one of the most urgent threats to our collective ability to save lives," he added.
+"When health workers are at risk, we are all at risk," Ghebreyesus said in Geneva.

+16:55 "We have recently seen an increase in scams, cyber attacks and impersonation using WHO, my name and COVID-19," said Ghebreyesus.
+He added he was "very grateful to those working in various national organizations providing critical cybersecurity intelligence to the WHO Cybersecurity team."

 16:51 Over 100,000 people have already recovered from the coronavirus, said the head of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus at a daily briefing in Geneva.
 Ghebreyesus said over 20,000 COVID-19 patients have died since the outbreak started in China.
-"These are tragic numbers, but let's also remember that around world, there are hundreds of thousands of survivors," said the WHO chief said.
+"These are tragic numbers, but let's also remember that around world, there are hundreds of thousands of survivors," he told reporters.

 16:40 The death toll in Italy stands at 9,134 after 969 people died over the last 24 hours, the Civil Protection Agency said.
 The total number of confirmed cases rose to 86,498, taking Italy's total past that of China in terms of both cases and deaths.